Outcomes of Conference

 • Parenting Programs to assist in implementing good parenting practices

-• MPower, a money management program, to assist with budgeting and meeting priority financial needs
+• Money management programs such as MPower, to assist with budgeting and meeting priority financial needs

 • Student Case Managers (SCMs) or Student Attendance Officers (SAOs) to assist parents to ensure children attend school or